ccyuen/personal-website/README.md

 # Personal Website
 Welcome to my website, you can learn more about me if you click [here](https://ccyuen.github.io/)

-I learned some React, TS and SASS, it was quite cool.
+Bootstrapped with create-react-app and built with React, TS and SASS.